jgbotello/Web-Science/HW7-Email Classification/Report.md

 *For credit on this part, you must describe what you have done and discuss the differences between the Multinomial model and the multiple Bernoulli model.*

-## Submission

-You should be working in the private GitHub repo that I created for you in the [odu-cs432-websci organization](https://github.com/odu-cs432-websci/) (your repo URL should look something like https<nolink>://github.com/odu-cs432-websci/spr24-*username*/).

-If you are working locally, make sure that you have committed and pushed your local repo, including `HW7-report.md` and any images you reference, to GitHub.

-Submit the URL of your report (*not the URL of your repo*) in Canvas under HW7.
-This should be something like
-https<nolink>://github.com/odu-cs432-websci/spr24-*username*/blob/main/HW7-report.md

-*If you make changes to your report after submitting in Canvas, I will use the last commit time in your repo as your assignment submission time.*